lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/07kernel/kernel.rst

     MMC=/dev/sdb

-Now, while in the ``bb-kernel`` directory, run the following command:
+Now, while in the ``ti-linux-kernel-dev`` directory, run the following command:

 .. code-block:: bash